Guitar Tablature: Symbols, Notations and Abbreviations

 Notes on the staff along the dashed line are played one octave higher.

-Original and containing 8va notation.
+Comparison of original and 8va notation.

 Ottava bassa tablature symbol 8rb